Joint upper Banach density, VC dimensions and Euclidean point configurations: Proof of Theorem

 there exists $j \in \{1,2,\dots,J\}$ such that for $\lambda=\lambda_j$ it follows that

-where $\mu$ is as before, the probabilistically normalized (uniform) arclength measure supported on a smooth, closed, centrally symmetric planar curve $\Gamma$ which is the boundary of a convex and compact region with non-empty interior. \end{theorem}
+where $\mu$ is as before, the {normalized} (uniform) arclength measure supported on a smooth, closed, centrally symmetric planar curve $\Gamma$, of non-vanishing curvature.
+Furthermore $\Gamma$ is the boundary of a convex and compact region with non-empty interior.} \end{theorem}